 This bread maker already features 17 preprogrammed options, including natural sourdough, French, gluten-free, and sugar-free recipes.
-The user interface has a very simple and functional layout.
+The user interface has a straightforward and functional layout.
 The display screen is bright and large.
-There is a notification alarm, too, when it is time to remove the paddle prior to rising and baking.
+There is a notification alarm, too, when it is time to remove the paddle before rising and baking.
 Adding fruits and nuts is also a cinch because of an automatic dispenser built into the device.

 Programming the KBS Pro can be quite challenging.
-The user manual is also not helpful because of the manner in which the instructions are written.
+The user manual is also not helpful because of how the instructions are written.

 Regardless, the KBS Pro is still an excellent buy because of the exceptional value that it provides.
 With more presets than what other brands can offer and a friendly price, this is a bread machine that’s perfect for budget-conscious home bakers.

 6. Oster Expressbake Bread Maker

 Oster continues to strengthen its position as a reliable manufacturer of kitchen appliances.
 Its Expressbake is one of the most revered in the market because of its good combination of form and functionality at a price that will not make you cry.